+In addition to managing your cookies on our Site, you may use your browser to control how your computer interacts with cookies.
 You may set your browser to accept all cookies, block certain cookies, require consent before a cookie is placed in your browser, or block all cookies.

 We do not recommend blocking or deleting all cookies, since it will have a negative impact upon the usability of many websites.